Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Theoretical framework

 and inelastic collision:

-where $m$ is the incoming particle mass and $M$ is the target mass, $\varepsilon_i$ and $\varepsilon_f$ is the energy before and after the collision and $\varepsilon_k$ is the threshold energy characteristic to the given inelastic process.
+where $m$ is the incoming particle mass and $M$ is the target molecule mass, $\varepsilon_i$ and $\varepsilon_f$ is the energy before and after the collision and $\varepsilon_k$ is the threshold energy characteristic of the given inelastic process.

+\Cref{eq:delta_energy_ine} can be used to calculate the energy transfer for any inelastic process.
+However, there are two exceptions: for attachment processes, where the $\varepsilon_k$ can be zero, we can assume all the energy is transferred, considering them as plastic collisions.
+In the case of ionizations, the equations remain valid.
+However, another step is necessary: after the extraction of the electron, we have to calculate the energy transfer between the bullet and the extracted electron.
+We can model it as an elastic collision.
+Failing to do so, may cause the drift velocity to diverge for high fields, when the ionization processes overtake the elastic ones.